 The Platinum Card® from American Express

-With this premium rewards card, new applicants earn 60,000 Membership Rewards points after spending $5,000 in new purchases in the first three months of their account.
-Benefits include an Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline, $200 of credit each year towards Uber rides, and Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts program at over 1,000 properties.
+With this premium rewards card, new applicants earn 75,000 Membership Rewards points after spending $5,000 in new purchases in the first six months of their account.
+Benefits include $200 of credit each year towards Uber rides, and Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts program at over 1,000 properties.
 Learn More.

 You earn 5x Membership Rewards® points for flights and hotels booked with airlines or with American Express travel.
 Points are worth about one cent each towards gift cards or travel reservations, but potentially more when transferred to airline miles.
 There’s a $550 annual fee for this card.